-Inspiration for goodness can come in many ways—through wise words, a person loved and cherished, or a tragic event—all of which came into play on September 9, 2008, with the reaction to the death of a young, vibrant, promising, sixteen-year-old named Heather L. Harkness.
-Admitted to the hospital the night before for an appendicitis attack, Heather was in good spirits asking for her favorite chicken nuggets and mash potatoes.
-She showed her mother, Susan, how to load songs onto a new iPod® and together, they spent time listening to Alicia Keys, an artist Heather admired as she was learning to play her music on the piano.
-The next morning, as she waited in the surgery prep room, she was more than thrilled to see the inside of a real surgery room as her life’s aspiration and hope was to someday become a heart surgeon.
-Meanwhile, the entire medical team, just like most people who knew her, was won over with her infectious smile and joyful attitude.
-She had them and her mother entertained and laughing with her favorite impersonations.
-Moreover, with her volleyball teammates preparing to play in the tournament she was missing, Heather decided to send them one last inspiring text message stating, “Play hard and WIN!”
-With only a few minutes to go, before she was wheeled through the double doors towards surgery, she looked at her father, David, gave him one last thumbs-up and said, “I love you.”
+Goodness can be inspired in many ways—through wise words, by a person loved and cherished, or from a tragic event—all of which came into play on September 9, 2008 with the death of a young, vibrant and promising 16-year-old named Heather L. Harkness.
+Heather was admitted to the hospital for an appendicitis attack.
+She was in good spirits asking for her favorite chicken nuggets and mash potatoes.
+She showed her mother Susan how to load songs onto a new iPod® and they listened to Alicia Keys, an artist Heather admired while learning to how to play her music on the piano.
+The next morning, she waited in the surgery prep room thrilled to see the inside of a real surgery room.
+Her life aspiration was to become a heart surgeon.
+Meanwhile, the entire medical staff, like most people that knew her, were won over with her infectious smile and joyful attitude.
+She entertained them all with her favorite impersonations even while she was missing her volleyball teammates as they prepared to play in a tournament.
+Heather sent them one last inspiring text, “Play hard and WIN!”
+With only a few minutes before she was wheeled into surgery, she looked at her father David and gave him one last thumbs-up and said, “I love you.”

 An hour later, Heather died.

-As the fateful day went on, her sister, Ashley, found a quote on her Facebook page that would soon change everything—“It doesn’t matter how long you live, but how you live, and what you leave behind.”
+As the fateful day went on, her sister Ashley found a quote on her Facebook page that changed everything—“It doesn’t matter how long you live, but how you live, and what you leave behind.”
 Was it Heather’s destiny or a destiny she left behind for the rest of us?
-Through time, no one has been able to authenticate this quote as any other than Heather’s.

-She attended Edmond Santa Fe High School, and was also a key player on the varsity girls’ volleyball team.
-Aside from the athletics, she was an avid member serving as historian of the Edmond Santa Fe DECA chapter, and a youth group leader at Saint Monica Catholic Church.
+She attended Edmond Santa Fe High School and was a key player on the varsity girls’ volleyball team.
+She also served as historian of the Edmond Santa Fe DECA chapter, and as a youth group leader at Saint Monica Catholic Church.
 She was a young, passionate girl that attempted to be nothing other than herself.
 She was a regular person with a regular life.
-To her, it wasn’t about dwelling in the day’s negatives, but rather about putting on a smile and making every day count living it as if it were the last.
-She focused on sharing pure kindness with others and motivated them to always remain true to who they are.
+To her, it wasn’t about dwelling on the day’s negatives, but instead putting on a smile and making every day count as if it were your last.
+She focused on sharing kindness with others and motivated them to always remain true to who they are.